 - Going out of your way to avoid bugs, even if doing so is highly inconvenient or disruptive to your life

-Entomophobia is sometimes confused with similar insect-related disorders.10 In entomophobia, the above symptoms characterize an intense fear of and aversion to bugs.
+Entomophobia is sometimes confused with similar insect-related disorders.11 With entomophobia, the above symptoms characterize an intense fear of and aversion to bugs.
 In an illness called delusions of parasitosis, the person believes that they see and feel bugs crawling on and/or biting them even though no actual bugs are present.
 With illusions of parasitosis, the sensations are real rather than delusional, but what the person feels isn’t the bugs they believe they sense but rather other stimuli (such as the brush of clothing against skin).

 What Causes Fear of Bugs?

-Phobias frequently develop in childhood, although it is possible to form them, including fear of bugs, at any age.2 In many cases, the exact cause of entomophobia is difficult to pinpoint; however, there are general factors that do contribute to its development.2,9 The fear of bugs is frequently a learned response that develops after negative encounters with any type of insect—any experience that someone finds particularly repulsive, disgusting, overwhelming, or unexpected.
+Phobias frequently develop in childhood, although it is possible to form them at any age.2 In many cases, the exact cause of entomophobia is difficult to pinpoint; however, there are general factors that do contribute to its development.2,10

 Hearing news reports or personal stories from loved ones can also contribute to bug phobia.
 For instance, repeated reports of people becoming very ill with tick-borne Lyme disease can ignite a deep fear of parasitic bugs.3 This acarophobia, a specific fear of parasitic bugs, can become generalized to all insects.